mariosotil/river-framework/README.md

 Hi,

-This is a Workflow Applications Framework in an **VERY EARLY development stage**.
+This is a Workflow Application Framework in an **VERY EARLY development stage**.
 This first version only has these features:

 - It is using IBM Notes as NoSQL server
 - It let you connect to an IBM Notes database and the possibility to access its views and create or modify documents.